WASHINGTON — For Staff Sgt. Sherri Vlastuin, Instagram popularity came quickly — and at a price.

 “The way these foreign entities are abusing the veterans’ population and abusing the trust that people have in us — it’s going to weaken [veterans organizations], veterans at large in the United States,” he told Stars and Stripes.

-Scammers tend to pose as veterans and servicemembers in romance scams for the same reason, Goldsmith said.
+Scammers tend to pose as veterans and troops in romance scams for the same reason, Goldsmith said.

 In addition, military service can be used as an excuse for scammers’ connectivity issues, the timing of their messages and delayed responses, the VVA report states.
 Many of the cybercrimes tend to originate from Nigeria by a group of scammers who call themselves the “Yahoo Boys.”